IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 [^2]: In the Java case, we define an intermediary class [`JavaRuleList`](../java/src/main/java/com/ibm/plugin/JavaRuleList.java) that registers all Java SonarQube rules, which in our case is only [`JavaInventoryRule`](../java/src/main/java/com/ibm/plugin/rules/JavaInventoryRule.java).
 This allows us to easily refer to all SonarQube rules at other places, like in [`JavaScannerRuleDefinition`](../java/src/main/java/com/ibm/plugin/JavaScannerRuleDefinition.java).

-This rule must extend the language-specific sonar visitor class, `IssuableSubscriptionVisitor` in Java, and must be annotated with a name (we are using "Inventory"):
+SonarQube rules must extend the language-specific sonar visitor class, `IssuableSubscriptionVisitor` in Java, and must be annotated with a name (we are using "Inventory"):
 ```java
 @Rule(key = "Inventory")
 ```